Improving the Bottom Trawl Survey for the Northeast

 Our fisheries research surveys are crucial to understanding the overall status of commercially and recreationally important fishery stocks and predicting how the status of these stocks changes over time.
-At the Northeast Fisheries Science Center we value the expertise of industry and other stakeholders.
+At the Northeast Fisheries Science Center (NEFSC) we value the expertise of industry and other stakeholders.
 We look for ways to collaborate with others to make our science better.

 This is why we are active members of the Northeast Trawl Advisory Panel (NTAP), an industry advisory panel set up by the New England and Mid-Atlantic Fishery Management Councils.
 The panel includes commercial trawl fishermen, academic and industry gear experts, leaders of other regional surveys, state scientists, and the Center staff.

 For more on Northeast Trawl Advisory Panel, group meetings, and a full list of members, visit the NTAP site hosted by the Mid-Atlantic Fishery Management Council.

 - Understand NOAA/NEFSC trawl survey gear performance and methodology

 - Evaluate ways to complement or supplement regional research surveys

 - Improve understanding of NOAA/NEFSC trawl survey data quality and results

 Northeast Trawl Advisory Panel Bottom Trawl Survey Working Group